roylu307/age-classifier/README.md

 ### Dataset and Trained Model

-For dataset, put age_gender.csv under the root folder.
+For the dataset, put age_gender.csv under the root folder.
-For trained weights, place the checkpoint file under checkpoint folder
+For trained weights, place the checkpoint file under the checkpoint folder
 ```
 age-classifier
 ├── age_gender.csv